 Communicable Diseases Intelligence, Volume 26, Issue number 3

-This report published in Communicable Diseases Intelligence Volume 26, No 3, September 2002 describes an outbreak of gastrointestinal illness associated with the consumption of escolar fish in South Australia in March 1999.
+This report published in Communicable Diseases Intelligence Volume 26, No 3, September 2002 contains information on 3 outbreaks of gastroenteritis believed to be associated with consumption of 'butterfish'.

 Communicable Diseases Intelligence subscriptions